 Who is eligible to apply for dual compensation?

-- Staff must have been in their current role for one year.
+- Staff new to the university must have been in their current role for six months.

 - Staff must have satisfactory job performance and EPMS review.